 Every year millions of children around the world anxiously wait for the arrival of Santa Claus.
-Parents tell stories of the man with the white beard, red coat and polished boots who travels the world with his reindeer bearing gifts for all those who were well-behaved.
+Parents tell stories of the man with the white beard, red coat, and polished boots who travels the world with his reindeer bearing gifts for all those who were well-behaved.
 Perhaps one day, parents will also tell the story of the real Santa Claus – a man who dedicated his life to charity and gift-giving.

-One account of Nicholas tells that he presented three impoverished daughters with dowries so that they would not have to become prostitutes.
-On three different occasions, the bags of gold providing the dowries had appeared in their home.
+One account of Nicholas says that he presented three impoverished daughters with dowries so that they would not have to become prostitutes.
+On three different occasions, the bags of gold providing the dowries appeared in their home.
 They had been tossed through an open window and are said to have landed in stockings or shoes left before the fire to dry.
 This led to the custom of children hanging stockings or putting out shoes, eagerly awaiting gifts from Saint Nicholas.

 Portrait of Saint Nicholas.
 Source: BigStockPhoto